kkeller39/knowledge-center/pages/documents/Agent and manager workspace/Workspace configuration/predefined-content-best-practices-for-messaging.md

 * **Mirror the brand tone**
   * Ensure that the responses are not too process driven, and that these mirror the brand tone.
 A good ‘go to’ for guidelines for this would be any social brand guidelines within the business, as these are the closest to messaging requirements.
 * **Keep the language conversational**
   * You want to ensure that the responses sound natural and that the agents will be comfortable injecting these into their conversations.
-If these are too robotic or scripted, the customer experience is hampered and the agent is less likely to use responses.
+If these are too robotic or scripted, the customer experience is hampered and the agent is less likely to use the responses.
 * **Use contractions and everyday language**
   * Language use greatly effects the tone of the responses.
 Keep this to everyday language, and use contractions to help cement this.
 E.g.: ‘I am happy to assist you with this’ could be: I’ll be happy to help.
 * **Use character limit and natural line breaks**
   * Keep in mind that certain devices have a character limit.
-Ensure that links do not fall over this limit as they will not work for the customer if incomplete.
+Ensure that links do not go past this limit as they will not work for the customer if incomplete.
 * **Manage expectations**
   * Help support your agent with responses that manage expectations.
 Instead of, ‘This will take 5 minutes, could you please wait?’, consider ‘I’ll get back to you when this is done.’
 Also, have responses ready to set the scene for customer if there is a lot of data or many questions coming their way.
 * **Explain messaging**